Faeq-F/Quokka-Everything-Plugin/README.md

 # Quokka-Everything-Plugin
-A file / folder search plugin for Quokka, utilizing EverythingNet from Julien Amsellem, and Everything from voidtools
+A file / folder search plugin for Quokka, utilizing Everything from voidtools